prernaadvani/whatsprernacooking/_posts/2026-05-20-curry-tofu.md

   thumbnail: /images/curry tofu/tofu 1.png
 ---

-2026 is the year of tofu.
+2026 is the year I get good at cooking tofu.

 The recipe I used is (loosely!) adapted from [NYT Cooking](https://cooking.nytimes.com/recipes/1022862-brothy-thai-curry-with-silken-tofu-and-herbs).